 Need a caffeine hit?
 Alas, Aldi's Expressi Multi-Beverage Capsule Machine 595 probably won't deliver the results you crave.

-- Capsule coffee machine.
-It's a tempting buy at just $120, but Aldi's Expressi Multi-Beverage Capsule Machine 595 didn't fare very well in our coffee machine reviews, scoring just 45% in the taste test.
+- Capsule coffee machine: It's a tempting buy at just $120, but Aldi's Expressi Multi-Beverage Capsule Machine 595 didn't fare very well in our coffee machine reviews, scoring just 45% in the taste test.
 Here's how to buy the best coffee machine for your needs.
-Aldi is selling a manual espresso machine as part of its Special Buys promotion on Wednesday 18 March for $299.
-We haven't tested this specific machine, but if you're in the market for a coffee machine, make sure you check our coffee machine reviews first to make sure you don't end up with a dud.

 Even at $399, the Ecovacs Deebot isn't the best buy on the market, CHOICE experts say.

-- Robot vacuums.
-Eyes lit up around Australia when Aldi announced it would be selling the Ecovacs Deebot Ozmo 900 robot vacuum cleaner for just $399 (it normally retails for $999).
+- Robot vacuums: Eyes lit up around Australia when Aldi announced it would be selling the Ecovacs Deebot Ozmo 900 robot vacuum cleaner for just $399 (it normally retails for $999).
 So should you buy a robot vacuum from Aldi?
 We hate to be party poopers (really we do), but this isn't the one that will make your housekeeping dreams come true.
 It scored just 39% in our robot vacuum cleaners review, and while this price is hard to resist, our experts say there are far better options on the market if you're willing to spend a bit more.
-Make sure you check our robot vacuum reviews first.
+Aldi often sells Ecovacs branded robot vacuums, but make sure you check the details of the model before you buy, and check our robot vacuum reviews first.

 Stock images: Getty, unless otherwise stated.